 Assessing the vulnerable environment

 It quickly became clear that the environment surrounding the village contributed to the intensity of the flood.
 Boscastle sits at the confluence of three rivers; the Valency, Jordan and Paradise.
 The river basin is made up of steep slopes and has areas of impenetrable slate causing rapid run-off.
 During the flood many trees were uprooted along the river banks and caused major blockages.
 This prevented water from flowing along the channel and draining away quickly.
 A thorough survey was needed to inform the management of the trees in the river basin.
-CEC’s tree and wood debris management survey provided the detailed assessment needed and now forms part of the village’s flood defence scheme.Feedback:
+CEC provided detailed assessments which now form part of the village’s flood defence scheme.Feedback:

 David Stears, Principal Engineer